duzgunilaslan/project_U/README.md

 Article Summarization

 Note:
-There is a my_site folder because using Django and main page is view.py
+There is a my_site folder because using Django and main page is view.py in the myapp folder